linode/docs/docs/platform/api/linode-cli/index.md

         linode-cli nodebalancers node-delete $nodebalancer_id $config_id $node_id

 Other actions are available.
-Use `linode-cli linodes --help` for a complete list.
+Use `linode-cli nodebalancers --help` for a complete list.

 ### Object Storage